Restoring a Supreme Model 560-A Vedolyzer

 The front panel has been cleaned and polished, and the two push button switch banks pulled, restored, and reinstalled, so now I want to get the front back on quickly to lessen the chance of breaking any wires on the components that are just hanging loose without it.
 I added flat washers under all the potentiometer nuts to protect the front panel finish, with the exception of the Focus and Intensity pots, which are insulated from the front panel by phenolic washer sets.
 I also removed the internal-tooth lock washers from under the heads of the fillester head screws that attach the front panel to the chassis.
 The toothed washers were digging into the aluminum panel and ruining the finish around the screw holes.
 But there are still external-tooth washers under the nuts on the chassis side.

 After several late nights at the bench the video amp is finally ready to reinstall.
 Almost every resistor and capacitor has been replaced.
 Some resistors were wildly out of spec, double or triple their marked values.
-A lot of the capacitors had already been changed once, and the orange dip caps are good film caps, but I don't like their radial style leads for point-to-point wiring like in the video amp, so I replaced all but a couple with axial lead film capacitors.
+A lot of the capacitors had already been changed once, and orange dip caps are good film caps, but I don't like their radial style leads for point-to-point wiring like in the video amp, so I replaced all but a couple with axial lead film capacitors.
 All the old hard-as-a-rock rubber grommets were replaced and new B+ and -Bias buses were made from 14awg solid copper wire.

-Some resistors did not match the values shown on the schematic, but thanks to the poor workmanship by the mystery mangler, it was fairly easy to tell which components were from the factory just by inspecting the lead wraps and soldering.
 All the component differences I found appear to be factory.
 I even checked Mr. Carlson's videos to compare with his Vedolyzer and it looks like he had the same changes I found in mine.
 So I'm editing the schematic as I go.
 I've also found some components that are not on the 560-A schematic but are on the 560 schematic.
-More examples of design changes I guess. |
+More examples of design changes I guess.

 Under the Wavemeter subchassis I replaced all three resistors and two of the three capacitors (the mica was OK) that connect to the Multiplier switches.
 I ran into a small problem replacing the resistors, the leads on my modern film resistors are just a little too short.
 I had one older 1/2-watt film resistor with longer leads for the 4K ohm resistor, but had to dig through my 1-watt carbon comp resistor drawers to come up with the other two replacements.